Guide to understanding the LOAT. The "Routes" are made up of two components: Sections & Waypoints.

 -Sections are simply suggested start and end points typically ending at popular campgrounds.
 They range in distance anywhere from 100 to 140 miles typically.
 Consider your fuel ranges in between given Fuel waypoints, also reference business hours to ensure you'll have access to pumps.
 The "Notes" can be helpful.

 -Colors: Sections will be natively colored for there type.
 Main sections will be PURPLE while OPT/EXT will be GREEN.
-BYPASS sections will be ORANGE (Note: OnX app makes every section the same color when importing the GPX file.
+BYPASS sections will be ORANGE.
+Technical trails or important disclaimer trails are RED (Note: OnX app makes every section the same color when importing the GPX file.
 Consider changing them to match these native colors)

 Waypoints: